-The amounts shown in the table for Blake Nordstrom, Michael Koppel and Peter Nordstrom are the present values of their SERP benefits, reduced for early commencement for Blake Nordstrom and Peter Nordstrom, payable in semi-monthly installments, assuming the payments would begin as of the last day of fiscal year 2015.
-Blake Nordstrom and Peter Nordstrom have met the minimum retirement age of 53 with at least 10 years of service and would be eligible for early retirement with prior approval from the Board.
-If the Board approved early retirement, they would be entitled to a reduced SERP benefit, as described in the Pension Benefits section on page 48.
+The amounts shown in the table for Blake Nordstrom, Peter Nordstrom, Erik Nordstrom and Geevy Thomas are the present values of their SERP benefits, reduced for early commencement, payable in semi-monthly installments, assuming the payments would begin as of the last day of fiscal year 2017.
+These Named Executive Officers have met the minimum retirement age of 53 with at least 10 years of service and would be eligible for early retirement with prior approval from the Board.
+If the Board approved early retirement, they would be entitled to a reduced SERP benefit, as described in the Pension Benefits section on page 46.